mkratky/docparser/README.md

     cd docparser
     fn -v deploy --app docs-application

-## Step 3: Configure the Function variables
+## Step 3: Configure the Function environment variables
 After building the code, it will create a function docparser in the doc-application In the OCI console Go to the menu
   #### Developer Services